patrickschulz/openPCells/README.md

     # no installation

 This uses gcc as compiler, if you have any specific needs, the compiler can be adapted in `src/Makefile`.

+Please note that if you don't 'install' opc (by copying it into the proper location), you should use `--all-load-path-locals`.
+This configures the load paths so that opc can be called with the absolute path (or an alias).
+If you don't plan to install opc properly, you should use the second shown build method ('Building and installing locally').

 # Integration in EDA Tools
 OpenPCells can be integrated quite simply in EDA tools that provide an API for adding menus, calling external programs and reading files.